 User experience | Users who understand their roles enjoy near-seamless access. | User access is seamless if rules and attributes are managed well. |

-The deciding factors between these two approaches to access control often come down to organizational structure and the need to sell to enterprise customers.
+The deciding factors between these two approaches often come down to organizational structure.
+They also depend on the need to sell to enterprise customers.

-RBAC might make the most sense if your organization features clearly defined roles and responsibilities concerning staff access.
+RBAC might make the most sense if your organization has defined roles.
+These roles should outline staff access responsibilities.
 If you have complex access rules, then ABAC may be better.

-Along the same lines, if you have a B2B product that sells to other enterprises, your access control should align with the access control expectations and requirements your customers have for products they use.
+Also, if you have a B2B product, it sells to other enterprises.
+Your access control should meet your customers' expectations for the products they use.

 Can you use both RBAC and ABAC?

 Yes!
 Many software projects can accommodate both RBAC and ABAC.
-Depending on the user base, it might be advantageous to configure access for certain accounts on a simpler RBAC model and others on ABAC.
+Depending on the user base, two access models may help.
+For some accounts, use a simple RBAC model.
+For others, use ABAC.

 Supporting both approaches will make your software appealing to a broader market.